jekyller/PanelCV/README.md

-# Jayden CHau's Resume Page
+# Jayden Chau's Resume Page

 This is a resume page highlighting my working experience, skillsets, services and portfolio.
 The page leverages on the Jekyll Theme developed by [Locky](https://github.com/junlulocky).